JustinBeckwith/linkinator/README.md

 - `markdown` (boolean) - Automatically parse and scan markdown if scanning from a location on disk.
 - `linksToSkip` (array | function) - An array of regular expression strings that should be skipped, OR an async function that's called for each link with the link URL as its only argument.
 Return a Promise that resolves to `true` to skip the link or `false` to check it.
 - `directoryListing` (boolean) - Automatically serve a static file listing page when serving a directory.
 Defaults to `false`.
+- `urlRewriteExpressions` (array) - Collection of objects that contain a search pattern, and replacement.

 ### linkinator.LinkChecker()